Turkey bolsters military on Syrian border as U.S. readies pull out: media

 The heightened military activity comes days after President Tayyip Erdogan said Turkey would postpone a planned military operation on Kurdish YPG militia east of the Euphrates river in northern Syria following the United States’ decision to withdraw from Syria.

-DHA said the Turkish convoy, headed toward the border district of Kilis in the southern province of Hatay, included tanks, howitzers, machine guns and buses carrying commandos.
+DHA said the Turkish convoy, headed toward the southern border province of Kilis from another border province, Hatay, included tanks, howitzers, machine guns and buses carrying commandos.

 Part of the military equipment and personnel are to be positioned in posts along the border while some had crossed into Syria via the district of Elbeyli, DHA said.